-Some of you will be crying sexism and think that it’s unfair but this is how things are and it’s how they will remain for the foreseeable future.
+Some of you will be crying sexism and think that it’s unfair, but this is how things are and it’s how they will remain for the foreseeable future.
 I guarantee you that any aspiring male teacher studying education at university will have been made well aware of this topic.
 A lot of this advice could also apply to women within the profession but for the sake of simplicity I will be referring to male teachers.

-So why do male teachers need to be especially careful with their professional image and how they interact with students?
 Well, essentially it comes down to the behaviour of other men.
 Men make up the majority of: murderers, rapists, psychopaths and paedophiles.
 If a person off the street was asked to describe a stereotypical criminal they would almost certainly be male.
 While I don’t have the official numbers on me, I would say men will make up most of the dismissals for: child abuse material, sexual misconduct and sexual misconduct with a student in NSW each year.
 The same goes for Queensland.

-The other reason is that an allegation of a sexual offence allegation would instantly destroy your career, even if you were exonerated.
+The other reason is that an allegation of a sexual offence would instantly destroy your career, even if you were exonerated.

-• Would parents still trust you?
+Would parents still trust you?

-• Would you still get work as a tutor?
+Would you still get work as a tutor?

-• Would you be rehired as a teacher?
+Would you be rehired as a teacher?

 As the saying goes ‘mud sticks’.
 Just ask former Daramalan College teacher, Peter Cuzner, who was cleared of two child sexual assault allegations that came about as a result of the Royal Commission into child sex abuse.
 If there ever was a reason to join your teachers’ union, then this is it.
+When looking into the case against Mr Cuzner, all of this drama could have been avoided by following certain procedures and protocols.
+The first allegation occured when he drove a student from school to the Old Canberry Fair site.
+The second allegegation occured when a student had helped him with some gardening at Mr Cuzner’s home.
+Two things instantly popped into my mind when re-reading this story.
+Firstly, never drive a student anywhere without another staff member present.
+Secondly, unless your children are actually friends with the students at your school, never invite any students over to your home.

 Now before you start chanting #notallmen and permanently shut yourself off from any form of physical contact with students just remember to apply some common sense to your dealings with students.
 So, let’s get into what precautions male teachers need to take.